Titles and Roles

 - Research Program

-Mihir R. Patel, MD, is Assistant Professor in the Department of Otolaryngology at Emory University School of Medicine.
+Mihir R. Patel, MD, is Associate Professor in the Department of Otolaryngology at Emory University School of Medicine.
 Dr. Patel started practicing at Emory in 2014.

 Dr. Patel focuses on minimally invasive surgical techniques to treat head and neck cancers.
 His interest in preserving functional outcomes for patients led to fellowship training in transoral robotic surgery (TORS) at the University of Pennsylvania.
 Prior to receiving TORS training, Dr. Patel completed a fellowship in minimally invasive, endoscopic skull base surgery at The Ohio State University Skull Base Center.